-Under California murder law, there is no requirement that you kill the victim in furtherance of the underlying felony.
+Under California murder law, there is no requirement that the victim be killed in furtherance of the underlying felony.
 In fact, any death that is logically related to the felony will suffice, regardless of whether it was intentional, accidental, or negligent.

-This means that even unforeseeable deaths will subject you to murder charges, so long as there is more than a mere coincidence between the time and place of the murder and the other felony.
+This means that even unforeseeable deaths will subject the suspect to murder charges, so long as there is more than a mere coincidence between the time and place of the murder and the other felony.